kevc528/kevc528.github.io/content/projects/My-Personal-Website.md

 Actual development for this version wasn't too bad.
-I reused some of the templates I already had from the Django version and used JavaScript and jQuery to replicate the same functionality. jQuery was really nice for increasing interactivity of the website, like filtering project list based on the tag clicked, and also reducing the amount of repeated HTML I had to write (because who really enjoys writing raw HTML right?).
+I reused some of the templates I already had from the Django version and used JavaScript and jQuery to replicate the same functionality. jQuery was really nice for increasing interactivity of the website, like filtering project list based on the tag clicked, and also reducing the amount of repeated HTML I had to write.

 The one big change I had to make in my transition from Django was how I was going to store my posts, like this one.
 Originally in Django, I would just put it in the database, but now I need a new solution.
 I knew that I